-When you try to sign in to Microsoft Lync Online, you receive the following error message:
+When you try to sign in to Lync Online, you receive the following error message:

 Cannot sign in to Lync because this sign-in address was not found.
 Please verify the sign-in address and try again.
 If the problem continues, please contact your support team.

-If the user is licensed for Lync Online and still can't sign-in, set the value of msRTCSIP-UserEnabled to TRUE in the on-premises Active Directory schema, force a directory synchronization, and then wait 30 minutes.
+in the on-premises Active Directory schema.
+Force a directory synchronization, and then wait 30 minutes.
 To do this, follow these steps:

-- Open Active Directory Service Interfaces Edit (ADSIEdit) from the on-premises domain controller.
+- If you previously had an Office Communications Server (OCS) or Lync deployment that’s no longer being used, you may have to manually edit the user’s msRTCSIP attributes to fix the issue.
+Open Active Directory Service Interfaces Edit (ADSIEdit) from the on-premises domain controller.
 For information about ADSIEdit, go to the following Microsoft website.
 (This includes information about how to add ADSIEdit to the Microsoft Management Console [MMC].)

 - Locate the user who can't sign in to Lync Online.
 To do this, build an LDAP query in ADSIEdit.
 For help in building the appropriate query and in locating the correct user, go to the following Microsoft website: